golemfactory/golem-docs-old/Testing.md

    - What would you add?

 # How can you send us your comments?
 Add a new issue to the repository or write a comment on Slack.
 Add an annotation "[ERR]", "[UX]" or "[FUNC]" (see description above).
-If you add information about error, please append as much information as possible, try to add screenshots and put your logs [[in the directory|https://drive.google.com/folderview?id=0B8jXV0W-_NcWVFM0RU9XWlI4Q2M&usp=drive_web#list]].
+If you add information about error, please append as much information as possible, try to add screenshots and put your logs [in the directory](https://drive.google.com/folderview?id=0B8jXV0W-_NcWVFM0RU9XWlI4Q2M&usp=drive_web#list).
 Check directory description, to see how you should name your files.
 Your log will be created in your golem directory and named `golem_machinename.log`, 'golem_client.log` and `golem_gui.log`.